yapweijun1996/AI-Code-Editor-v15/docs/ARCHITECTURE.md

 ## High-Performance Diffing Architecture

-The `create_and_apply_diff` tool provides an efficient and stable way to modify files.
+The `apply_diff` tool provides an efficient and stable way to modify files.
 To avoid performance bottlenecks and stack overflow errors when processing large files, the application uses a **line-based diffing strategy** implemented in `frontend/js/tool_executor.js`.

 This approach, powered by the `diff-match-patch` library, avoids a direct, character-by-character comparison of the entire file content.
 Instead, it converts each line into a single character, performs the diff on this much smaller dataset, and then translates the results back into line-based changes.